Photo Astrid Baerndal

 Below shows the cardboard containment walls for the mould block, fixed to the Pvc base using UHU.
 It is important to ensure that there are no gaps in the containment walls.
 These should also be Vaselined inside to prevent the silicone from sticking to the cardboard.
 When the box is filled it should be put on a level surface out of the way i.e. not just flat, but checked with a spirit level.
 This is important especially with very flat moulds because when they’re cast into they should also lie level, otherwise the liquid casting material will set at a slant.

 This mould took 24hrs to cure and parted easily from the prototype pieces.
 The mould is shown below alongside some castings in polyurethane resin (plaster would never be remotely strong enough for the chair legs and arms).
 It would be very difficult to mix up polyurethane resin and then pour it exactly into these small, shallow shapes.
 Instead the resin is poured over the main parts, a little overflowing, and teased into the finer ones with a cocktail stick.
 Polyurethane resin is usually clear until it starts setting so air bubbles can be seen and teased away in the process.
 It’s best to fill generously and then, taking a straight edge of plastic or card, draw it steadily over the mould surface to remove the excess.
-Polyurethane resin can generally be demoulded (taken out of the mould) after 30mins, but small parts may still be pliable.
+Polyurethane resin can generally be safely demoulded (taken out of the mould) after 30mins or even sooner, but small parts may still be pliable.
 This is useful because trimming them is easy at this stage.
 It’s usually better to wait a further few hours at least before the resin can be sanded.
 I needed to do this to get a perfectly flat finish on both sides, but this was not much work because polyurethane resin sands easily.
 Although the resin is fit to work on in this way after a few hours, complete curing actually can take a few days.

 Polyurethane resin also bonds extremely well with superglue.
 Below are the assembled chairs which have been primed with Simoniz acrylic car primer, ready for further painting.